Part One - Caelan's Sowing of Seeds

 “Her name is Princess Leslie Faye Piper.”
 He added.
-“She looks like her father, but she got her finer features from her mother of course.”
+“She looks like her father, but she got her finer features from her mother.”

-“Yes,” My mother agreed as she too had suddenly appeared.
+“Yes,” My mother agreed, as she too had appeared.
 “She will have many men swooning over her when she grows into a woman.”

-The creaking of the door hinges behind us alerted us to the presence of other people and we turned toward the noise to find a broadly built, fair-haired man dressed entirely in black, and a small, slender woman with hair as dark as the night itself, bound in a singular braid around her head, walk through the door, bringing with them the cool air, and a slight smell of blood.
+The creaking of the door hinges behind alerted us to other people, and we turned toward the noise.
+We found a broadly built fair-haired man, his mass of curls bound back at the nape of his neck.
+He was dressed entirely in black, and a small slender woman, with hair as dark as the night itself, bound in a singular braid around her head, beside him.
+They walked through the doors, bringing with them the cool air, and a slight smell of blood.

 “My goodness, did you see the old man running like he had seen the bowels of hell?”
-The lady laughed as she allowed her husband to remove her coat for her.
-Under it, she had sported a sky blue gown, similar in design to my mother’s, only her gown was silken, and her sleeves ended at her elbows with white lace trimming.
+The lady laughed as she allowed her husband to remove her coat.
+Under it, she had sported a sky blue gown, similar in design to my mother’s.
+Only her gown was silken, and her sleeves ended at her elbows with white lace trimming.

 Turning to head up the staircase, they noticed us and stopped in their tracks.
-As I looked at these powerful people, and saw that both of their lips were tinted red with what I could only have assumed to be blood.
-It was not a sight I was frightened of, however, because on the nights that my own parents would return after being away for hours, they too sported this look.
+As I looked at these powerful people, I saw that both of their lips were tinted red, with what I could only have assumed was blood.
+It was not a sight I was frightened of, however, because on the nights that my parents would return after being away for some time, they too sported this look.

 “Ah, Finley!
 Lady Elise!
 You have arrived.”

 “That we have, Solomon.”
-My father replied as shifted around me and took the Lord’s hand.
+My father replied as he shifted around me and took the king’s hand.

 “And who is this strapping young man?”
-The lady inquired as she sank down to my level.
-I could smell no perfume coming from her, only the faint smell of blood.
+The lady inquired as she sank to my level.
+I could smell no perfume wafting from her, only the faint smell of blood.
 It had smelled divine.

-“I am Lady Piper.”
+“I am Queen Piper.”
 She answered with a gentle smile.
 “I had the misfortune of marrying that man over there.”

-“The woman lies young one.”
-The man laughed as he turned his grey eyes to me.
-“Take a lesson: women are horrid creatures, who, with one look can sap your soul!”
+“The woman lies, young one.”
+The king laughed as he turned his grey eyes to me.
+“Take a lesson: women are horrid creatures, who, with one look, can sap your soul!”